SeldonHZ/SeabattleBlockchain/README.md

 # Seabattle Blockchain Application

-This innovative application combines my previous web game project with the power of blockchain technology.
-It features a thrilling gameplay experience with competitive seabattle AI and gives users ability to record their progress by minting and storing NFT tokens on the Ethereum blockchain, making them easily verifiable.
+This project combines [my previous web game project](https://github.com/SeldonHZ/SeaBattle-web) with blockchain.
+It features a seabattle game with AI and provides ability to record their progress by minting and storing NFT tokens on the Ethereum network, making them blockchain-verifiable.

 ![image](./preview.png)